dsokol101/Rectangle/README.md

-#Rectangle class
+📐 Rectangle Class

-This is the code from class on classes and OOP in C++
+This repository contains code demonstrating classes and Object-Oriented Programming (OOP) concepts in C++, as covered in class.

-##Rectangle Version 0
+📦 Rectangle Version 0

-Class declaration is in the .h file and function definitions are in the Rectangle0.cpp file.
-This is a very simple version of the class.
+The class declaration is in the .h file and the function definitions are in the Rectangle0.cpp file.
+This is a very simple, foundational version of the class.

-##Rectangle Version 1
+✨ Rectangle Version 1

--  include guards
--  inline functions
--  member initialization
--  copy constructor
+This version expands on the basic class to include several key C++ features:

+    Include Guards: To prevent multiple file inclusions.

+    Inline Functions: Used for short member functions to potentially improve performance.

+    Member Initialization: Demonstrates initializing class members.

+    Copy Constructor: Provides custom handling for object copying.

-##Rectangle Version 2
+🏗️ Rectangle Version 2

+This version demonstrates the Composition OOP principle:

-Uses composition with the Length class
+    It uses composition with a separate Length class.

-Shows how to call the constructor of the Length class on the member variables using the member initialization list
+    It shows how to properly call the constructor of the Length class on the member variables using the member initialization list.